flang-compiler/f18-llvm-project/flang/docs/LLVMCodingStyle.md

 directories is with respect to [the use of auto](https://llvm.org/docs/CodingStandards.html#use-auto-type-deduction-to-make-code-more-readable).
-While LLVM does not disallow `auto`, it does come short of suggesting `auto` be used rather liberally.
-In flang, we take a more open stance and use `auto` for most local variable declarations.
-Function signatures, on the other hand, should have specified types.
+While LLVM does not disallow `auto`, it does come short of suggesting `auto` be used liberally as in a so-called "auto everywhere" style.
+In Flang, `auto` is used for nearly all local variable declarations that have initialization expressions.
+Variables that make use of default initialization or that use a constructor call use declared types and not `auto`.
+Function signatures have specified types unless they are lambdas where `auto` is used as a template type variable.

 For the flang project, use of `auto` in this way, which allows the compiler to type inference local variables, is generally seen as a win